pivotal-sadubois/tanzu-demo-hub/demos/tanzu-data-postgres/README.md

 $ ./tdh-demo-playback.sh asciinema/tanzu-postgres-deploy-ha.cast
 ```

-## Create database load with pgbench
+## Generate database load with pgbench
 To test the performnace of the PostgreSQL database, we can generate load to it with pgbench.
 This can simulate multiple parallel user sessions and application access to the database.

 [![asciicast](https://asciinema.org/a/UfQ2SsP9sKLh9t330sgvkgE05.png)](https://asciinema.org/a/UfQ2SsP9sKLh9t330sgvkgE05)